codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you make holy water?
-You boil the hell out of it.
+I thought about going on an all-almond diet.
+But that's just nuts.

 ## Daily Trivia

-Which data structure does FILO apply to?
+Who is the founder of Palantir?
- 1. Queue
+ 1. Peter Thiel
- 2. Heap
+ 2. Marc Benioff
- 3. Stack
+ 3. Jack Dorsey
- 4. Tree
+ 4. Mark Zuckerberg

 <details>
   <summary>Answer</summary>
-  Stack
+  Peter Thiel
 </details>